 If this reason can be turned into a ``geometric" explanation of the $p$-divisibility of the eigenvalues somehow, then that geometric explanation might prove a stronger statement as well, possibly even unirationality.
-Alternatively, if a plausible higher-dimensional analogue of Shioda's conjecture \cite[Conjecture on pp. 167]{shioda77} is made, this argument could be used to show that $\overline{M}_{1,g}$ is unirational in characteristic $p<11$ for all $g$ conditionally on that conjecture.
+Alternatively, if a plausible higher-dimensional analogue of Shioda's conjecture \cite[Conjecture on p.
+167]{shioda77} is made, this argument could be used to show that $\overline{M}_{1,g}$ is unirational in characteristic $p<11$ for all $g$ conditionally on that conjecture.

-The next question is a slight variant of the question, asked by Daniel Litt, that originally motivated this work.
+The next question was actually the original question that motivated this work.
 We were not able to solve it but in considering related problems we were led to the study of $\overline{M}_{1,n}$:

-\begin{question} For any $p$, is $\overline{M}_{g, \mathbb F_p}$ uniruled for infinitely many $g$? \end{question}
+\begin{question} {\rm For any $p$, is $\overline{M}_{g, \mathbb F_p}$ uniruled for infinitely many $g$?} \end{question}

-We could also ask about the validity of the characteristic $p$ analogue of Severi's conjecture \cite[pp. 880]{severiconjecture}, which would be that $\overline{M}_{g, \mathbb F_p}$ is unirational for all $g$.
+We could also ask about the validity of the characteristic $p$ analogue of Severi's conjecture \cite[p.
+880]{severiconjecture}, which would be that $\overline{M}_{g, \mathbb F_p}$ is unirational for all $g$.